 Following her passion for Psychology, Kirsten began studying Clinical and Counselling Psychology at Adler Graduate Professional School in 2018, working towards a Master of Psychology and Certificate in Trauma Psychotherapy.
 She is currently researching the stigmatization of mental illness for her major research project at Adler.

 Kirsten began her first clinical psychology internship at Pine River Institute.
 Pine River Institute is a holistic, residential treatment centre for adolescents and young adults struggling with addiction, mental health, behavioural, and interpersonal relationships.
 Here, she spent over 450 hours working closely with a group of female students.

-Kirsten has now joined Central Ontario Psychology to continue her clinical psychology internship for graduation.
+Kirsten has now joined Central Ontario Psychology, where she completed her education; she will now work towards registration as a Psychotherapist and as a Psychological Associate.
 She is involved in supporting adolescents and adults with varying mental health concerns in both assessment and therapeutic domains from an eclectic framework.
 Her interests include trauma, psychopathology, personality, psychological assessment, gender, sexuality, and looking at the biological, psychological, and sociological influences of mental health.

-Upon completion of her studies, Kirsten plans to register with the College of Psychologists of Ontario.
+Kirsten has earned her RP (Qualifying), and continues to gather hours for registration with the College of Psychologists of Ontario.
 She provides services under the supervision of Dr. Douglas and Dr. Mitchell.
 For more information about supervised psychological services, please click here.